ConacBreslin/technostalgia/README.md

 -
 ## Images
-- the images were stored in [Imgur](https://i.imgur.com/)
+- The images were stored in [Imgur](https://i.imgur.com/)
 - The Walkman image is by [Florian Schmetz on unsplash.com](https://unsplash.com/photos/Rks6FTfX5OU)
 - The cassette tape image is in by [Volodymyr Hryshchenko on unsplash.com](https://unsplash.com/photos/D5_cfqMAY0Y)
 - The motorola image is from [oneandroid.net/](https://oneandroid.net/)
-- The floppy disk image is by [Photo by Fredy Jacob on unsplash.com](https://www.pexels.com/search/floppy%20disc/)
+- The floppy disk image is by [Fredy Jacob in unsplash.com](https://unsplash.com/photos/t0SlmanfFcg)
+- The acoustic coupler imager was found on [arstechnica.com](https://arstechnica.com/)
+- The credit card machine image was found on[singletrackworld.com](http://singletrackworld.com/)
+- The punch card image was found on [www.palvenn.no/](http://www.palvenn.no/) -The homepage background image is by [Hello I'm Nik in unsplash.com](https://unsplash.com/photos/6nqbKX5UI9I)

 ## Testing.